skooter500/GE1-2022-2023/README.md

 ### Instructions
 - Install Unity on your laptop or get Unity going on the lab computers.
     - You will also need to go to Edit | Preferences and set the External Script Viewer to be VS Code
+    - To get Unity running on the lab computers:
+        Open File Explorer (Win Key + E)

+        Navigate to D:\Downloads\

+        In this folder you will find two files relating to unity Check-Unity-License.bat
+        License-Unity.bat

+        As the file names suggest

+                    File 1 (Check-Unity-License.bat) will check and display the Unity license, if it exists on the machine.
+Always run this file first.
+If no license exists, run file 2

+                    File 2 (License-Unity.bat) will license Unity on the current machine for all users.
+It takes a few seconds to run and gives no feed back apart from the busy icon for a few seconds.

+                    If in doubt that you ran file 2 or not; just run file 1 again to verify, as it should now display a valid license

+        You can now start Unity from the Desktop.
+It takes ages to start, so be patient.
 - Create an account on github if you don't already have one and be sure to set up a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) as this is what you will have to use as a password now
 - Fork the repository for the course (click the fork button above)
 - Clone the repository and cd into the folder  you cloned: